TakaoIMAI/An-example-of-e8/README.md

 These digitalized matrices are the result of the following Paper:

-Digitalization of exceptional simple Lie algebras into matrices over complex numbers (arXiv:2010.06696v2 [math.RT] 27 Apr 2021)
+Digitalization of exceptional simple Lie algebras into matrices over complex numbers (arXiv:2010.06696v3 [math.RT] 9 Apr 2022)

  Using these digitalized data, Lie bracket operations of exceptional Lie algebras are performed as matrix calculations in the same way as classical Lie algebras.
 Computer algebra systems are useful for explicitly calculating high-dimensional Lie algebras.

- We prepared the following programming codes(2),(3),(4),(5), and (6).
+The programming codes have following 6 contens.
+With the programming codes, readers can simulate the process of digitalization and verify the proof of this paper.
-So the above paper's readers can find these digitalized data are useful.
-With these programming codes, readers can simulate the process of digitalization and verify the proof of this paper:
+(1)Operations (see Section 1 ) of the Cayley algebra and the Jordan algebra by using Maxima.

-(2)Operations (see Section 1 ) of the Cayley algebra and the Jordan algebra by using Maxima.
+(2)Lie bracket operations of R4, R6, R7, and R8 by using Maxima.

-(3)Lie bracket operations of R4, R6, R7, and R8 by using Maxima.
+(3)Convertes from ad(R8C) over the Cayley algebra to the matrix of r8C , by using Maxima for performing mathematical operation and using the programming language Python for string conversion.

-(4)Convertes from ad(RC8) over the Cayley algebra to the matrix of r8C, by using Maxima for performing mathematical operation and using the programming language Python for string conversion.
+(4)Check the Lie bracket operations as matrix calculations of r4C , r6C , r7C , and r8C and confrming these root systems.

-(5)Check the Lie bracket operations as matrix calculations of r4C, r6C, r7C, and r8C and confirming these root systems.
+(5)Decompose an element of r8C into a linear combination of the 248 bases matrices.

-(6)Decompose an element of r8C into a linear combination of the 248 bases matrices.
+(6)Check the Lie bracket operations of Lie subalgebras of r8C